dorontal/consciousness/README.md

 This file contains thoughts toward a theory of consciousness.

-For a start, all thoughts, ideas, arguments are in this one `README.md` file.
+For a start, all thoughts, ideas, arguments are in this file.

 ## Theory of consciousness